kevinfengcs88/nvim/README.md

 - `a` while focused on nvim-tree adds a new file (or folder)

 ## Other tips for configuring Neovim
-- When setting the style for material.nvim, you have to run `:source %` in order for the changes to take effect
+- When setting the style for material.nvim, the style **MUST** come before enabling the colorscheme, otherwise, a manual `:source %` is required to apply the new style